vSphere Hypervisor

 Pros

-• Support for a wide range of guest operating systems
+• Wide range of supported guest operating systems

 Cons